liorfranko/home-assistant-mcp/README.md

 - `getEntity`: Get details about a specific entity
 - `updateEntity`: Update an entity's state and attributes
 - `callService`: Call any Home Assistant service

+### Media Player Control

+- `listMediaPlayers`: List all media players with their states and properties
+- `controlMediaPlayer`: Control media players with common commands
+- `setVolume`: Set volume level for a specified media player

 ### Updates Management